• Skip to primary navigation

 • Is a summer cut necessary?

 Did you know that a Shih Tzu’s double coat of fur actually provides protection from the elements?
-You don’t need to feel obligated to shave your Shih Tzu down every summer.
+You don’t need to shave your Shih Tzu down every summer.
 It all comes down to personal preference.
-I personally love the look of a longer well groomed coat.
+I personally love the look of a longer well-groomed coat.
 But, I’m not going to lie, it’s a lot of work.
 A shorter cut is easier to maintain.
 Just remember no matter what hairstyle you decide to embrace to brush your Shih Tzu’s coat often!
+Check out my blog post on hair care basics for more details on coat care.

 • Why do I make clients wait until puppies are 9 weeks old before they can choose a specific puppy?

-• Does it cost a lot to operate your program?
+• Does it cost a lot to operate your responsible breeding program?

 • Breeder continuing education